Risk in Brief - Malachite Green in Foods

 Malachite Green

-3. When fish is treated with MG, this substance will be absorbed and metabolised in tissues of fish.
+- When fish is treated with MG, this substance will be absorbed and metabolised in tissues of fish.
 It has been reported that one of its major metabolites, namely, leucomalachite green (LMG), would persist in fish tissues for a long period of time.
-It was also more recently reported to be detected in low levels in wild fish (including those fish that lives downstream from the effluents of treated sewage), which suggest MG can exist as background contaminants in fish that are not intentionally treated with MG.
+It was also reported to be detected in low levels in wild fish (including those fish that lived downstream from the effluents of treated sewage), which suggested that MG can exist as background contaminants in fish that have not been intentionally treated with MG.

 Public Health Significance

-5. Due to its ability to cause cancer in experimental animals, it is not appropriate to use MG in food fish.
-Given the toxicological information available, extensive abuse of MG in aquaculture may result in excessive exposure to MG by the consumers resulting in adverse health consequences.
+- The international food safety authority Joint FAO/WHO Expert Committee on Food Additives (JECFA) evaluated MG in 2009.
+JECFA considered that, due to its potential to cause cancer in experimental animals, it should not be used in food fish.
+Also, given the toxicological information available, abuse of MG in aquaculture may result in excessive exposure to MG by the consumers resulting in adverse health consequences.

 Regulation

-2. The US, the EU (including the UK), Canada, and the Mainland do not permit the use of MG as a veterinary drug on food animals, aquaculture or fish for human consumption.
-At the same time, the EU has also established a level of 2 μg/kg for MG and LMG residues in aquatic products, which acts as an action limit for internationally traded food consignments in EU, below which food consignments with MG and LMG levels will not be rejected.
+- The US, the EU, the UK, Canada, and the Mainland do not permit the use of MG as a veterinary drug on food animals, aquaculture or fish for human consumption.
+The EU has previously established a level of 2 μg/kg as a reference point for action for the sum of MG and LMG residues in food of animal origin and updated it to 0.5 μg/kg in 2019.
+This acts as an action limit for internationally traded food consignments in EU, below which food consignments with MG and LMG levels will not be rejected.

 Advice to the Trade